 In the early months of the COVID-19 pandemic, many medical practices saw a significant decline in appointments and revenues.
-Patients delayed both routine and urgent care in fear of contracting COVID-19.
+Patients delayed both routine and urgent care in fear of contracting the virus.
 The Texas Medical Association reported 68% of practicing physicians in the state reduced their work hours due to COVID-19.
-Similarly, a study by the Commonwealth Fund published on April 23 revealed a 60% decrease in visits to ambulatory care practices across the United States.
+Similarly, the Common Wealthfund found a 60% decrease in visits to ambulatory care practices across the United States.

-To date, in-person visits appear to be rebounding across all specialties and practice sizes.
-The return to in-patient visits has been measured but largely consistent across state lines.
+Currently, in-person visits are rebounding across all specialties and practice sizes.
+The return to in-patient visits has been measured but is largely consistent across state lines.

-As patients trickle back in—virtually or in-person—they’ll be helping to shape the new landscape of internal medicine.
+As patients trickle back in—virtually or in-person—they’ll be helping to shape the current and future state of the internal medicine landscape.

 How to Help Patients Return to Internal Medicine Practices

-Practices have removed extra chairs or added signage to indicate certain spaces are unavailable.
-Gone are waiting room fixtures like brochures and magazines, replaced instead with television monitors and video screens.
-Face coverings and temperature screenings are required for entry.
-Many practices are making use of hallways and other unoccupied areas to provide more social-distancing space.
-Patients are often asked to wait in their cars instead of waiting rooms, and spouses or support members are not permitted to join them.
+For example, the utilization of waiting rooms has permanently shifted in the wake of the pandemic.
+Most physicians have removed extra chairs and added signage to indicate certain spaces are unavailable.
+Waiting room fixtures like brochures and magazines have been replaced by television monitors and video screens.
+Children’s areas have largely been removed.
+Face coverings and temperature screenings are required prior to entry.
+Many practices are utilizing hallways and other unoccupied areas to provide social distancing space.
+Patients are often asked to wait in their cars instead of waiting rooms, and visitors have been limited or restricted.

 Leverage Technology to Navigate New Patient Care Demands

-Electronic Health Records (EHRs) work well with both in-person and telehealth visits.
-Physicians can easily access patient medical history, add new notes and diagnoses as well as referrals and lab orders, schedule virtual and in-office visits, and manage the doctor-patient relationship with a patient portal.
-EHRs also facilitate better patient care outcomes through quick, secure sharing of clinical data with the patients themselves and other clinicians.
-This will be especially important for managing referrals as more patients return to specialists post-quarantine.
+EHR platforms also facilitate better patient care outcomes through quick, secure sharing of clinical data with the patients themselves and other clinicians.
+This will be especially important for managing referrals as patients return for in-person or virtual visits.